CZboop/Boustrophedon-Ai/README.md

 This script provides a simple and repeatable way of applying the left to right reflection style of boustrophedon to a selected text frame in Adobe Illustrator.
 It will also optionally uppercase and/or centre the text.

+Note: the text may become larger if it doesn't start uppercase, and original forced line breaks may be lost due to this expansion.
+If this is the case it may be necessary to ensure the starting text frame is larger than the original text

 ## How to Use
 Clone this repository or download the boustrephedon.js file so you have the script locally